 I am a licensed psychologist with a specialty in womens' reproductive health.
-I earned my doctoral degree in clinical psychology in 2003 from the University of Houston in Houston, TX.
+I earned my doctoral degree in clinical psychology from the University of Houston in Houston, TX.
 I completed my clinical internship at the University of Texas - Houston Health Sciences Center, and went on to complete an additional three years of post-doctoral training in psychosocial oncology and reproductive health at the University of Texas- M.D.
 Anderson Cancer Center.
 I am certified in the Domar Mind-Body Program for Infertility and as a Certified Gottman EducatorTM.

 In addition to my private practice, I am the consulting psychologist for The Center for Maternal Fetal Health at Presbyterian/ St. Luke's Hospital in Denver, CO, where I work with women experiencing high-risk pregnancies, as well as with families who have babies in neonatal intensive care at The Rocky Mountain Hospital for Children.
 I am an educator for The Wishbone Foundation, an organization which provides training on perinatal bereavement and workplace grief for nurses and other healthcare providers.
 I also consult to the Colorado Department of Health and Environment's program on maternal mental health, serving in a variety of roles.
 Lastly, I serve as the President to the CO Chapter of Postpartum Support International.

 I have held academic appointment as a Research Assistant Professor at the University of Colorado Denver and at the University of Houston, and was therapist for the Kempe Center Post-Partum Depression Intervention Program.
 I am a professional member of Postpartum Support International (and serve as Colorado State Co-Coordinator), Resolve and The American Society of Reproductive Medicine.

-As both a psychologist and a mom to two children, I recognize the joys and challenges associated with the journey to parenthood.
+As both a psychologist and a mom to two, I recognize the joys and challenges associated with the journey to parenthood.